-As you walk, scan the QR code at each stop to hear interviews with artists and the inspiration behind the artwork.
-The reasonably flat walk is approximately 3km and will take about 45-60 mins at an easy pace.
+As you explore, scan the QR code at each stop to hear interviews with artists and the inspiration behind the artwork.
+You may join or leave the trail at any point and tailor how far you go to what suits you.
+The full audio trail is a reasonably flat walk and will take about two hours at an easy pace.

 Share and tag your pics on socials:

 This podcast is produced by Wagga Wagga City Council.
 Episodes 1-6 were made possible through the Australian Government’s Regional Arts Fund, which supports the arts in regional and remote Australia.
 Episodes 7 & 8 were made possible by funding through the Australian Government's Culture, Heritage and Arts Regional Tourism program.

 Wagga Wagga City Council yali gulbali-yanhi ngurambang Wiradyuri.

 Yindyamali-yanhi bagaraygan ngurambang-guwal-i yandu murun.wigi Wagga Wagga-dha.

 Ngiyanhi gulbali-bu yindyamali-bu guwiinyguliyalagu buyaa-bu giilaang-galam-bu.